DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-company.md

 ### Why is the calendar year _revenue by location national total_ slightly different than the _revenue by company total_?

 Our site has two federal revenue datasets.
 The one on this page is organized by the company that paid the revenue.
 The [federal revenue by location dataset]({{ site.baseurl }}/downloads/federal-revenue-by-location/) is organized by location.
 However, the national revenue totals are slightly different (by about $90 million).
-This is because the revenue by location dataset excludes revenue from offshore right-of-ways because they don't map to an offshore planning area.
+This is because the revenue by location dataset excludes revenue from offshore rights-of-way because they don't map to an offshore planning area.

 ## Data dictionary